AviatrixSystems/Docs/HowTos/copilot_faq.rst

 If my Controller license expires, will I lose data in CoPilot?
 ----------------------------------------------------------------

 No. If your Controller license expires, you will be unable to log in to CoPilot but your data will remain intact.
-Contact your Sales representative to request a license extension and obtain instructions for logging back in to your instance.

 FAQs about CoPilot login